 Sovereign Pledges: IFFIm's asset base consists primarily of irrevocable and legally binding multi-year sovereign pledges from the Grantors.
-As of 31 December 2019, the Grantors were the Republic of France, the Republic of Italy, the State of the Netherlands, the Kingdom of Norway, the Republic of South Africa, the Kingdom of Spain, the Kingdom of Sweden, the United Kingdom of Great Britain and Northern Ireland, the Commonwealth of Australia, and the Federative Republic of Brazil.
-The amounts pledged by the

-Grantors, along with the pledge dates, are listed in Note 2 to the financial statements.
-From inception to 31 December 2019, cumulative payments received from the Grantors totalled US\$ 3.1 billion.
+As of 31 December 2020, the Grantors were the Republic of France, the Republic of Italy, the State of the Netherlands, the Kingdom of Norway, the Republic of South Africa, the Kingdom of Spain, the Kingdom of Sweden, the United Kingdom of Great Britain and Northern Ireland, the Commonwealth of Australia, and the Federative Republic of Brazil.
+The amounts pledged by the Grantors, along with the pledge dates, are listed in Note 2 to the financial statements.
+From inception to 31 December 2020, cumulative payments received from the Grantors totalled US\$ 3.5 billion.

-During 2019, IFFIm's sovereign pledges decreased by US\$ 176 million due to the following:
+During 2020, IFFIm's sovereign pledges increased by US\$ 1.2 billion due to the following: